andre-kuzminykh/manager/Spec_eng.md

 - It **reports the state in place** (DMs for digests + reminders, plus a live-synced Google Sheet for managers).

-Net result: the team works where it already is; managers get visibility through the sheet and DM digests they don't have to chase.
+The team works where it already is; managers get visibility through the sheet and DM digests they don't have to chase.

 ## 3. User roles